cyrilletuzi/angular-async-local-storage/README.md

 This lib, as native `localStorage` and `indexedDb`, is about *persistent* storage.

-Wanting *temporary* storage (like `sessionStorage`) is a very common misconception: an application doesn't need that.
+Wanting *temporary* storage (like `sessionStorage`) is a very common misconception: an application does not need that.
 [More details here](https://github.com/cyrilletuzi/angular-async-local-storage/blob/main/docs/EXPIRATION.md).

 ### `Map`-like operations